A pushover is someone who doesn’t know how to say no. The person lacks conviction and confidence.

 Saying ‘No’ is a demand to let you be.
 It’s a demand to respect you.

-Whether you say out loud at a normal tone or you yell it loud and deep – the word No grants you freedom and respect.
+Whether you say it clearly with a normal tone or you yell it loud and deep – the word No grants you freedom and respect.
 But you must say it with conviction and confidence.

 Saying No doesn’t mean that you’re trying to make the other person feel like crap.
-No, it’s about having equal respect for one another or for talking down to.
+No, it’s about having equal respect for one another.

 Even if you don’t consider yourself a pushover, if your ‘No’s are frail and weak, then you must strengthen your voice and self-belief.

 Tips on Strengthening Your Voice to Say NO